The Wonky Donkey

 The Wonky Donkey is a 2009 children's book by New Zealander Craig Smith.
 It is illustrated by British-born Katz Cowley, who has a degree in Illustration from the University of Northumbria.

-The book is based upon a song that Smith wrote in 2005 after hearing the joke: "What do you call a donkey with three legs? – A wonky donkey".
-In 2018 the book was featured in a viral video of a Scottish grandmother laughing hysterically as she attempted to read it to her grandchild, leading to a surge in purchases of the book worldwide.
+The book is based on a song that Smith wrote in 2005 after hearing the joke: "What do you call a donkey with three legs? – A wonky donkey".
+In 2018, the book was featured in a viral video of a Scottish grandmother laughing hysterically as she attempted to read it to her infant grandson, leading to a surge in purchases of the book worldwide.